IAIJUTSU | 居 合 術

 Ryushin Shouchi Ryu Iaijutsu may be safely practised by men, women and children of all ages, and the type and level of practice can be adjusted to suit each student.

-Iaijutsu is focused on cultivating the mind and conditioning the body through rigorous and focused training, with the objective of improving the self rather than preparing to kill an enemy.
-This objective can be summarized as the cultivation of fudoshin (不動心) (literally and metaphorically: "immovable mind" or "immovable heart"), a state of psychological and spiritual equanimity or imperturbability.
-This reasoning underpins the choice of the name "Ryushin Shouchi Ryu".
+Iaijutsu is focused on cultivating the mind and conditioning the body through rigorous and focused training, with the objective of improving the self.
+This objective can be summarized as the cultivation of fudoshin (不動心) (literally and metaphorically: "immovable mind" or "immovable heart"), a state of psychological and spiritual equanimity or imperturbability and underpins the choice of the name for the school: "Ryushin Shouchi Ryu"

 Ryushin Shouchi Ryu is a branch tradition of Tenshinsho Jigen Ryu, a system specializing in iaijutsu and kenjutsu founded by Tose Yosazaemon Osamune (十瀬 与三左衛門 長宗, c.
 1540 - c.
 1600) around the Eiroku Era (1558 - 1570).
 Tose was a land-holding samurai from Hitachi province.
 While in his twenties he traveled to Katori Shrine to study Tenshin Shoden Katori Shinto Ryu under the third headmaster, Iizasa Wakasa no Kami Morinobu.
 After five years of training he received a menkyo kaiden (license of mastery) and went on to continue his studies at Kashima Shrine.
 While there, Tose underwent a spiritual enlightenment experience and it is recorded that he received a catalog of techniques from via an Oracle, from Takemikazuchi, "Brave-Awful-Possessing" or "Thunder-God") is a deity in Japanese mythology, considered a god of thunder and sword god).
 It was after this spiritual inspiration that Tose created the Tenshinsho Jigen Ryu school, taking the name “Tenshinsho” (true and correct transmission from the of deity of Katori Shrine- Futsunushi) from Tenshin Shoden Katori Shinto Ryu, and adding the term "Jigen" (self-power revelation) which had come to him after his spiritual experience at the Kashima Shrine.
 Tose would later travel to Satsuma where he would meet his eventual successor, Kaneko Shinkuro Morisada (金子 新九郎 盛貞, c.
 1520 - c.
 1585).